Music Complete: Packaging

 The artwork for Music Complete was created by New Order's long-time art director and collaborator Peter Saville.
 The artwork features a montage of lines with the colours red, yellow, green and blue.
 Depending on the type of format, the colour schemes vary.
 For the CD, the pattern clockwise from top right is yellow, red, blue and green.
 The LPs are red, yellow, green and blue.
 Digital downloads are the regular format; blue, green, red and yellow.
 The deluxe edition's artwork is the same as the album, but all six coloured vinyl sleeves are different styles, and have no colour.
 The six coloured vinyl range from red to purple.

 Release

 Music Complete was released on 25 September in five different formats: CD, regular and limited-edition double-clear LP, digital download, and an 8-piece deluxe vinyl box set.
 All CD and LP orders come with MP3 and audio downloads of the album.
-The deluxe box set includes the clear double LP, along with extended versions of all 11 tracks on six different coloured vinyl.
+The deluxe box set includes the clear double LP, along with extended versions of all 11 tracks on six different coloured vinyl (the 9 tracks of extended version later re-released as Complete Music in 2016).
 The box set was released on 6 November 2015.
 A limited edition re-release was issued for Love Record Stores day, 20 June 2020.
 The double vinyl LP was pressed in orange vinyl and issued in a gatefold sleeve.
 The release included a 12 page booklet.